 NAMMCO Scientific Publications uses a single blind peer-review process.
 This means that your identity as a reviewer will not be disclosed to the author.
 However, to ensure this, you must take care not to put your name in any forms or documents that will be sent to the author.
 You must also make sure that the metadata of any files you attach to your review have been anonymized.
-More information on how to ensure this can be found here.
+Read more about how to anonymize your review.

 As stated in COPE's ethical Guidelines for peer reviewers: "It is important to remain unbiased by considerations related to the nationality, religious or political beliefs, gender or other characteristics of the authors, origins of a manuscript or by commercial considerations."
 As a reviewer, you are required to ensure that your review complies with these ethical standards.
 This includes giving a fair, honest and unbiased assessment of the strengths and weaknesses of the paper, without thinking of personal gain or disagreeing on the author's choices based on personal opinions.
 Please also disclose all (possible) conflicts of interests you may have with the author(s) and/or publication, even when you are unsure whether this will affect your assessment of the manuscript.

 When conducting the review, you will be required to complete an online review form based on the questions below, so please bear this in mind when going through the manuscript.
 The completed review form represents the main assessment of the paper.
 However, it is also possible to upload an additional document if this is deemed necessary.